LLMC: Benchmarking Large Language Model Quantization with a Versatile Compression Toolkit: Appendix

 \subsection{Inference Speed}

-\autoref{fig:speed-1024-512} and \autoref{fig:speed-4096-512} supplementarily illustrated the speedup brought by various quantization schemes on 1K and 4K input context length.
-We can find that the conclusion is the same as the 32K input context length in the main text.
-The w8a8 setting significantly improves the prefill speed and the weight-only quantization helps the decoding speed.
-The int8 KV cache quantization does not affect the speed much but helps a lot for reducing memory consumption for long context length. \autoref{fig:speed-orin} shows the speed up on the Drive Orin edge GPU.
+To assess the practical benefits of different quantization approaches, we conducted evaluations~\footnote{In this section, all weight-only quantization employ 128g group-wise quantization.} using NVIDIA's cloud (SMX 80G A100) and edge (Drive Orin) GPUs, alongside the official inference library, TensorRT-LLM~\citep{trt-llm}.
+Part of our results, as depicted in \autoref{fig:speed-32K-512}, highlight the throughput improvements achieved for models with 32,000 input tokens and 512 output tokens.
+The findings indicate that quantization with 8-bit weights and activations enhances the prefill stage's speed by 20\%-30\% and the decode stage by 40\%-60\%.
+In contrast, 4-bit weight-only quantization reduces the prefill speed by 10\% but increases the decode speed by 40\%-60\%.
+It's important to note that these acceleration rates tend to diminish for larger models.
+Besides, 8-bit KV cache quantization has minimal impact on prefill times and slightly reduces decoding throughput for very large models, such as those with 70B models. \autoref{fig:speed-1024-512} and \autoref{fig:speed-4096-512} supplementarily illustrated the speedup brought by various quantization schemes on 1K and 4K input context length.
+We can also find that the conclusion for these two scenarios is the same as the 32K input context length.
+Moreover, \autoref{fig:speed-orin} shows the speed up on the Drive Orin edge GPU.
 It can be seen that weight-only quantization also helps the prefill under this setting, which is different from cloud GPUs.